 Our Projects & Programs

 The Parks Foundation is currently focusing on three core strategies:

 - Envisioning and advancing the Next Generation of Parks, through the RiverFirst Initiative and its signature projects.
 Water Works, Hall’s Island/Scherer and the 26th Ave N Family of Projects will transform the way Minneapolis engages with the Upper Mississippi Riverfront, especially in our North and Northeast neighborhoods.

 - Leading community conversations around the role parks play in vital communities.
 Since 2010, hundreds of community members explored the intersection of parks and the environment, health, and equity through our Next Generation of Parks™ Lecture Series.
-And _[ , aka Minne the Lake Creature, thrilled thousands at Lake Calhoun before we reeled her in for repairs.
+And _[ , aka Minne the Lake Creature, thrilled thousands of Minneapolis park visitors.

 - Driving equitable investment in our neighborhood parks to ensure everyone in Minneapolis lives within walking distance of a welcoming, vibrant park.
 With the help of our donors, we’ve provided philanthropic support in places like Bethune Park in North Minneapolis, Phillips Aquatic Center in South Minneapolis, and the new Northeast Park Recreation Center.